skillmio/skillmio.github.io/_posts/2026-02-28-en-dns-skillmio.md

 ---
 title: How to Use Skillmio Public DNS
 date: 2026-02-28 05:05:00 +0100
-categories: [Tutorial-en]
+categories: [Tutorials-en]
-tags: [tutorial-en, dns]     # TAG names should always be lowercase
+tags: [tutorials-en, dns]     # TAG names should always be lowercase
 author: A1
 description: This tutorial explains how to use Skillmio DNS free services to ensure safer and more efficient browsing
 image: /assets/img/SkillmioDNS-visual.jpeg